Marine wounds and stings

 - Remove nematocysts and tentacles from the skin using gloves and forceps.
 Razor blades can be used to shave off nematocysts.

-- If stung by box jellyfish apply vinegar (5% acetic acid), or in its absence, salt water for 30 minutes.
+- If stung by box jellyfish apply liberal amounts of vinegar (5% acetic acid), or in its absence, salt water or hot water (40C) for 30 minutes.
+Seek immediate medical attention.

 - If stung by the Portuguese man of war, thoroughly rinse exposed areas with seawater (vinegar is not helpful).